mhuzaifi0604/mhuzaifi0604/README.md

 ## Hi there 👋, I'am Huzaifa
-### A passionate Secure Full-Stack Developer looking for collaborating on innovative development programms and security testing for them.

 * 🔭 I’m currently enrolled in bachelors program for Cyber Security & Digital Forensics.
 * 👨‍⚖️ Cyber Defense and Network Security Intern at Thincscorp